LucasFireBrain/jumprace3d/README.md

 2. Line Renderer.
 I also would add a curve to the path, either by adding more points, or by making a *Bezier Curve* shader/script.
 3. AI.
 I would dedicate a lot more time to improve AI. make more different styles of AI, some more passive and some more agressive.
 4. Animations.
 I would spend a bit more in creating better animations for the flips.
 Right now it feels too repetitive and having more flips would definetily make it more fun.
+5. Particles.
+I didn't create enough textures for particles.
+With some nice toon textures and spritesheet animations the particle effects would look much better.

 ## What I am proud of
 1. Level Generation.
 I made a seed-based level generation, so it is random, but you can remember which seeds gave you a level you liked and save that seed so you can always play the best levels.